erdc/workshops/abstracts/Sahni.md

 implicitly represent them.
 Both options offer specific advantages and disadvantages and method of choice depends on the specific problem of interest.
-In this talk we will cover adaptive unstructured approaches that address the needs of both explicit and implicit methods for tracking interfaces.
+In this talk we will cover adaptive unstructured approaches that address the needs of both the explicit and implicit methods for tracking interfaces.
 We will focus on local mesh modifications that support a wide range of needs including evolving interfaces, discontinuous fields at the interface, moving and deforming geometries involving mesh motion, and high anisotropy together with layered elements.
-We will also cover parallelization aspects related to partitioning and mesh modifications to be effective at both the intra- and inter-nodal levels on current and upcoming supercomputers.
+We will also cover parallelization aspects related to partitioning and mesh modifications to be effective at both the intra- and inter-node levels on current and upcoming supercomputers.